webiny/webiny-js/docs/DEVELOPMENT_OVERVIEW.md

   What happens when we run `yarn setup-repo`?

-The will set up the necessary environment config files and build packages to generate dist folders and TS declarations.
+This will set up the necessary environment config files and build packages to generate dist folders and TS declarations.

 This task is possible by `Lerna`, we will explain below the importance of using `Lerna`.